Last visit: April 2, 2023

 - There’s a lot of blue paint to keep it looking fresh and somewhat less dreary

 - You’re in an enclosed, drab, charmless, windowless dome.
 That alone knocks off 15-20 points.
-It almost hurts coming inside on a warm Florida evening for air-conditioned baseball.
+It almost hurts coming inside on a warm Florida evening for air-conditioned baseball (though admittedly, the air conditioning is nice on day games).
 Plus it’s ugly.
 Try as they may, the Rays can only put so much lipstick on this pig.

 - The roof slants downward in the outfield.
 The catwalks that help keep it in place create occasional obstacles with which fielders must deal.
 It’s a unique quirk, but not a good one